 FontParts is based on RoboFab.
 RoboFab was based on RoboFog.
 RoboFog was a fork of Fontographer with a built-in Python interpreter.
 The Fontographer core was wrapped with a lovely Python API.
 For example, to modify the spacing in all characters (“glyphs” wasn’t a standard term back then) in the current font you’d do this:

 font = CurrentFont() for character in font: character.leftMargin = character.leftMargin + 10 character.rightMargin = character.rightMargin + 10

 When RoboFog could no longer be updated, lots of us designers switched to FontLab.
 We had lots of RoboFog scripts that were critical parts of our workflows and we needed them to work in FontLab right away.
-FontLab had a built in Python interpreter, but the APi for interacting with the FontLab core was very different from the API in RoboFog.
-So, a few of us (Erik, Just, Tal) wrote a library called RoboFab that imlpemented an API that was very similar to the RoboFog API.
+FontLab had a built-in Python interpreter, but the API for interacting with the FontLab core was very different from the API in RoboFog.
+So, a few of us (Erik, Just, Tal) wrote a library called RoboFab that implemented an API that was very similar to the RoboFog API.
 Designers could take their existing scripts, modify them a tiny bit and they would just work in FontLab.
 For example, here’s how the above script would have been modified:

 from robofab.world import CurrentFont font = CurrentFont() for character in font: character.leftMargin = character.leftMargin + 10 character.rightMargin = character.rightMargin + 10

 This proved to be incredibly useful and it gave us the idea that a universal, environment independent scripting API would be a very good thing to have.
 So, we extended RoboFab to work in other environments.
 For example, to get the above script to work outside of any font editor, you would have done this: